Nabeel-Farooq/Posterfly/README.md

 | ❌ **Modify** | Cannot remix, transform, or build upon the material |
 | ⚠️ **Attribution** | Must give appropriate credit and link to license |

-For complete license terms, see the [LICENSE](./LICENSE) file or visit [creativecommons.org](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## ⚠️ Disclaimer

 - **🎓 Educational Purpose**: This project is created for educational and non-commercial purposes only